 The Americans with Disabilities Act (ADA) is the most far-reaching piece of accessibility legislation in the US.
 But since it was signed in 1990, it does not explicitly address web accessibility.

-It has been up to lawyers and judges to determine how the ADA applies to accessible online content, and while the letter of the law remains open to interpretation, the prevailing wisdom is that the ADA extends to digital information, products, and services.
+It has been up to lawyers and judges to determine how the ADA applies to online content, and while the law remains open to interpretation, the prevailing wisdom is that the ADA extends to digital information, products, and services.

 Let’s explore the ADA, how Titles II and III of the ADA apply to web accessibility, and how to make your videos ADA compliant.